apache/systemds/algorithms-descriptive-statistics.md

 files.
 The types must be provided as per the following convention:
 1 = scale, 2 = nominal, 3 = ordinal.

-The script orgainizes its results into (potentially) four output matrices, one per each type combination.
+The script organizes its results into (potentially) four output matrices, one per each type combination.
 The types of bivariate statistics are defined using the types of the columns that were used for their arguments, with “ordinal” sometimes retrogressing to “nominal.”